jasminesabio/blockchain-developer-bootcamp-final-project/README.md

 In the terminal in the root directory of the project, install the dependecies\
 `npm install`

 Set up a local blockchain by opening up Ganache and quickstart a blockchain.
-In the terminal, run/ `truffle compile`
+In the terminal, run\
+`truffle compile`\
 `truffle migrate`

 To run the javascript tests, run\